ctjong/orion/Readme.md

     }
     ```
     Please see the [configuration](#configuration) section for more configuration options.
-4. Set up database tables based on the configuration you created using setup.js.
+4. Set up database tables based on the configuration you created using our setup script.
 The script is located at the root of the Orion module folder.
 It takes the configuration file path and the output file path as arguments.
     ```bash
     $ node node_modules/orion-api/setup.js ./config.js ./setup.sql
     ```
-    The above command will create a SQL query file named setup.sql that you can run on the database server to set up the tables.
+    The above command will create an SQL query file named setup.sql that you can run on the database server to set up the tables.
 5. Set up **server.js** for the application entry point.
 Import Express, Orion, and the configuration module you created, and set up the application as follows:
     ```js
     var express = require('express');